AlignmentResearch/go_attack/engines/kgs-bot/README.md

 `docker build . -f compose/cpp-kgs/Dockerfile -t humancompatibleai/goattack:cpp-kgs`

-`docker run --gpus all -it name=USERNAME password=PASSWORD humancompatibleai/goattack:cpp-kgs`
+`docker run --gpus all -it humancompatibleai/goattack:cpp-kgs name=USERNAME password=PASSWORD`

 USERNAME and PASSWORD should be replaced with the KGS login information for the account the bot will use.